bxparks/AceTime/README.md

 usage by ~1300 bytes on AVR, *even* if the `Wire` object is never used.
 The `DS3231Clock` class is the *only* class in the AceTime library that depended on the `<Wire.h>`.
-So any application that pulled in `<AceTime.h>` for the time zone classes, but did not use the clock classes, would suffers the increased flash usage of the `<Wire.h>` library.
+So any application that pulled in `<AceTime.h>` for the time zone classes, but did not use the clock classes, would suffer the increased flash usage of the `<Wire.h>` library.

 Two, the `TwoWire` class from `<Wire.h>` cannot be used polymorphically